surfertas/deep_learning/projects/imdbwiki-challenge/README.md

 $ ./fetch_crop.sh -o output_path

 # preprocesses the raw data using 1000 samples
+# NOTE: If using Chainer models and trainer need to set --get-paths False
 $ python imdb_preprocess.py --n-samples 1000

 # initiate training using chainer implementation